Genez-io/genezio-documentation/docs/getting-started/use-a-template.md

 # Use a Template

 <head>
-  <title>Getting Started with Genezio | Genezio Documentation</title>
+  <title>Getting Started with DeployApps | DeployApps Documentation</title>
 </head>

 Welcome!
-This guide will help you create your first project on Genezio by using one of our templates.
+This guide will help you create your first project on DeployApps by using one of our templates.

 ## 1. Choose a template

-First make sure you have a Genezio account.
+First make sure you have a DeployApps account.
 If you don't have one, you can create one [here](https://app.genez.io/auth/signup).

 From the [New Project page](https://app.genez.io/auth/login?redirect=new-project) you can choose a template to start your project with.